feedyard/buildkite-remote-docker/README.md

-# buildkite-base-agent
+# buildkite-remote-docer
-Base agent configuration for use as Buildkite Docker based agent
+Minimum agent configuration for use as Buildkite remote docker agent